Tharunn30/FLA-Assignment/README.md

-This HTML file constitutes a visual tool for converting Non-deterministic Finite Automata (NFA) to Deterministic Finite Automata (DFA).
+""This HTML file constitutes a visual tool for converting Non-deterministic Finite Automata (NFA) to Deterministic Finite Automata (DFA).
 The converter allows users to build an NFA visually and then perform the conversion process step-by-step or in animated/complete modes.

 Description
 This web-based converter offers an intuitive interface to construct and convert NFAs into DFAs.
 The HTML file contains: